-McWilliams says Ireland can 'front up' with France
+McWilliams says Ireland can 'front up' to France

 "Now they've experienced it, it's how can we learn from that experience so that we're better for this challenge.
 I can't wait for Saturday and I know the players are more excited than I am."

-Ulster's youngster McGrath drops to the bench after her difficult first half in her international debut but the coach praised the Donegal 18-year-old's response to her tough Six Nations baptism.
+Ulster youngster McGrath drops to the bench after her difficult first half in her international debut but the coach praised the Donegal 18-year-old's response to her tough Six Nations baptism.

-"To have an 18-year-old prop who was beaten up early on, let not deny that, but who was able to problem solve and come in at half-time and talk to the scrum coach about what she did and the position she got in that made her more stable.
-That's just phenomenal for us to get that feedback."
+"To have an 18-year-old prop who was beaten up early on, let's not deny that, but who was able to problem solve and come in at half-time and talk to the scrum coach about what she did and the position she got in that made her more stable.
+That's just phenomenal for us to get that feedback," said McWilliams.

 In addition to three forward changes and the drafting of Ulster's Vicky Irwin for injured centre Breen, McWilliams has opted for a change at fly-half with Leinster's younger Dannah O'Brien handed a first Six Nations start as she takes over from Nicole Cronin, who is named in the replacements.